-There are many things about drug addiction that are difficult to understand, especially if you love someone who is addicted to drugs.
-Sometimes, it can feel like the person you love isn’t the person they used to be before they started using.
-It can also feel like the individual isn’t capable of keeping promises, making you a priority in their life, or doing the other things that are necessary for a relationship to work.
-You might even be wondering, “Can an addict truly have a meaningful relationship?
-Does the addict in my life even love me at all?”
+There are many things about addiction that are difficult to understand, especially if you love someone struggling with an addiction to drugs or alcohol.
+Sometimes, it can feel like the person you love isn’t the person they used to be.
+It can also feel like your partner isn’t always capable of keeping promises, making you a priority in their life, or doing the other things that are necessary for a relationship to work.

-Being in a relationship with an addict can be extremely difficult.
+Being in a relationship with an addict can be difficult.
 It can cause serious problems for your children, your finances, and every other aspect of your life.
-This is one reason why many people have to leave their loved ones who become addicts.
-Others will stay but often settle into enabling behaviors, like denial, justifying the actions of their loved one, protecting their loved one from consequences, and more (University of Pennsylvania Health System).
+This is one reason why many people have to leave their loved ones who struggle with addiction.
+Others will stay but often settle into enabling behaviors, like denial, justifying the actions of their loved one, protecting their loved one from consequences, and more.

 If you are in a relationship with an addict and you have seen the ways both of your lives are being negatively affected by their addiction, the best thing you can do is help them seek professional treatment in the form of rehab.
-Many addicts do not want to seek treatment, so they will do everything they can to avoid it.
+Many individuals put off seeking treatment.
 Here are some tips to help you through this difficult process.

 - Stage an intervention with family, friends, and a professional interventionist or therapist.

-- Talk with your loved one when they are sober, not when they have been using.
+- Talk with your loved one about your concerns only when they are sober.

 - Set boundaries.
 Let your partner know that if they refuse to seek treatment, you will not be able to provide them with money, a place to stay, or something else they require from your relationship.